-9. RECORDING OF HEARINGS (Sec.
-208)
+4. RECORDING OF HEARINGS (S. 208)

-Pursuant to Sec.
-208 of The Cities Act, a party may request that a hearing or a part of the hearing be recorded and that a transcript be prepared.
-Where such a request is made at least two days before the hearing, the Chair of the Board or Panel shall order in writing that the recording be made by an official court reporter appointed by the Board (See Appendix "E").
-The costs will be charged against the requesting party.
-If a transcript is not requested at the time that the recording is requested, then the transcript may be requested by either party at a later date.
-In that event, the party requesting the transcript will bear the cost of such request.
-Costs for producing a copy of a transcript for transmittal to the, Saskatchewan Municipal Board, Assessment Appeals
+Pursuant to section 208 of the cities act, a party may request that a hearing or a part of the hearing be recorded and that a transcript be prepared.
+Where such a request is made at least two days before the hearing, the chair of the board or panel shall order in writing that the recording be made by an official court reporter appointed by the board (appendix F - request for court reporter).